 - Discharge planning and aftercare

-Do you, or does someone you know, need to be assessed for possible inpatient admission to Seton Shoal Creek Hospital?
+Do you, or does someone you know, need to be assessed for possible inpatient admission to Ascension Seton Shoal Creek?

 If you or a loved one is in crisis, please contact your outpatient healthcare provider.
-An outpatient healthcare provider can help facilitate admission to Shoal Creek Hospital’s inpatient service more quickly.
+An outpatient healthcare provider can help facilitate admission to Shoal Creek’s inpatient service more quickly.

-Request that your outpatient provider call Seton Shoal Creek Admissions at 512-324-2029 and select option 3.
+Request that your outpatient provider call Ascension Seton Shoal Creek Admissions at 512-324-2029 and select option 3.

 If you do not have an outpatient provider or do not have a physician order for inpatient admission, please visit the Psychiatric Emergency Department on the campus of University Medical Center Brackenridge at 601 E. 15th Street, Austin, Texas 78701 (get directions) or visit Psychiatric Emergency Services (PES) at 56 East Ave., Austin, Texas, 78701 (get directions).